Frequently asked questions

 Whichever method that you prefer.
 Some people call me, others may prefer to email or text me initially.
 If you call and I am unable to answer immediately please leave me a message with your name and contact number, together with a convenient time for me to return your call.
 I will then call you back as soon as I’m available.

-I work from comfortable and private therapy rooms in Stafford and Birmingham (Edgbaston).
-Both locations are discreet with free parking and have disabled access and separate toilet facilities.
+I work from comfortable and private therapy room in Stafford.
+The location is discreet with free parking and has disabled access and separate toilet facilities.
 Home visits can also be provided if you have difficulty leaving the house although this option would need to be discussed beforehand and would incur greater charges.

 The number of appointments varies – from one or two for clarification of an issue to longer more in depth long-term work.
 Whichever way, we can incorporate regular reviews to ensure that work is moving in the right direction for you.
 There will be no pressure applied for you to remain in therapy and I am keen that people don’t remain in therapy any longer than they feel that they need to.The usual pattern that I have noticed from my clients is that the majority choose to meet weekly for hourly sessions and then once they start feeling more confident in their own abilities they then choose to come fortnightly or even monthly.
 You may or may not need a lot of sessions.